 Head injuries: Head trauma is a common injury in motorcycle accidents.
 Wearing a helmet can dramatically decrease the risk of a serious head injury, but many riders wearing helmets suffer traumatic brain injuries every year.
 Traumatic brain injuries can have serious and even permanent cognitive effects that can damage memory, cognitive function, and the ability to carry out everyday tasks.

-Neck and spine injuries: Damage to the neck and/or spine can cause permanent loss of strength, sensation, function, and mobility.
+Spine and Neck injuries: Damage to the spine or neck can cause permanent loss of strength, sensation, function, and mobility.
 Such damage can cause total or partial paralysis, as well as chronic pain.

 Arm injuries: When falling from something, humans instinctively brace for impact by reaching out their arms.
 If you are thrown from a motorcycle, this instinct can lead to severe injury to your arms, such as fractures, sprains, and nerve damage.